 Whilst we did make a couple of day trips from Florence, to the walled city of Lucca and the medieval hilltop town of San Gimignano, we spent the majority of our time in Tuscany, in the Tuscan capital itself.

-If you can afford to it’s very easy to spend A LOT of money in Florence.
+If you can afford to it’s very easy to spend A LOT of money in the city – even if you only have one day in Florence.
 The majority of the city’s museums, galleries, and churches charge an admission fee, and then if you want to avoid queuing for hours to enter, you can add an extra €3 or €4 euros on top – per ticket.

 And then there’s the cost of eating out (an evening meal at a budget trattoria will set you back approximately €20 and a small coffee can cost as much as €3).
 Add shopping into the equation (the city is filled with boutique shops selling an abundance of hand-crafted leather goods, perfumes, jewellery, and ceramics) and you could leave with a severe dent in your rapidly diminishing bank account.

 But seeing as though neither my mum nor I are particularly flush with money (in fact the majority of my trips are completed on a pretty tight budget), we decided to build an itinerary of (mostly) free sights and activities.
-And what we discovered was that there are actually a lot of cool things you can see and do in Florence without spending a single cent.
+And what we discovered was that there are actually a lot of cool things you can see and do in Florence without spending a single cent – whether you have just one day in Florence or three, as we did.

 It’s a great time of day to capture snippets of local life in the city, and the early morning sun does a beautiful job of picking out the detail on the exterior of Florence’s most magnificent structure.